gilzoide/pega-texto/README.md

 A runtime engine for [Parsing Expression Grammars (PEG)](http://bford.info/packrat/) in C.

-In __pega-texto__, PEG grammars are just expression arrays, and can be easily combined or rearranged dynamically (even while parsing!).
+In __pega-texto__, PEGs are just expression arrays, and can be easily combined or rearranged dynamically (even while parsing!).
 You can also provide a single expression (which, for C, is the same as a 1 element array) for simple pattern-matching.